 When we got to Santa Ponsa we’d stock up on mainstays like pasta and soup, and Don Simon carton wine.
 Equivalent to about 40p a litre, the white version was like paint stripper, but the red wasn’t too nasty if you kept it really cold.
 We didn’t eat out much, and kept what little money we had for boozing.
 We weren’t sightseers.
 We did the superficial pubs, clubs, staying out late, sleeping in the sun stuff, and left the cultured stuff to the cultured.

-You might be interested in reading the first part of this series “Working at The Main Desk“.
+You might be interested in reading the rest of this series about working at an airport.